ReubenClayman/ReubenClayman/README.md

-<h1 align="center">Hello and welcome to my GitHub Repository, This is where I have saved some of my SQL codes! </h1>
+<h1 align="center">Hello i'm Reuben, welcome to my GitHub Repository!
+This is where I have saved some of my SQL codes and Tableau Portfolio </h1>
 <h3 align="center">I am an experienced data consultant, highly skilled in data preparation & visualisation, stakeholder relationship management and value delivery within a diverse range of client portfolios & delivery models</h3>

 ---